Post-election lawsuits related to the 2020 U.S. presidential election: Michigan Welfare Rights Org. et al. v. Donald J. Trump et al.

 Black voter groups in Michigan filed suit in the District of Columbia against the Trump campaign on November 20, 2020, alleging the campaign has disenfranchised Black voters through their attempts to challenge election results in Detroit, Philadelphia, Milwaukee, and Atlanta.
 In December 2022, a federal court ruled in favor of the NAACP and the Michigan Welfare Rights Organization in this case.
-The Court’s ruling allowed the plaintifss to proceed with filing a second amended complaint.
+The Court's ruling allowed the plaintiffs to proceed with filing a second amended complaint.

 Wisconsin Voters Alliance et al. v.
 Pence et al.

 A lawsuit challenging the election results of Pennsylvania, Michigan, Wisconsin, Georgia and Arizona was filed by the Amistad Project of the conservative Thomas More Society.
 Among the plaintiffs were the Wisconsin Voters Alliance.
 Shortly after the lawsuit was filed, Michigan lawmakers Matt Maddock and Daire Rendon attempted to withdraw as plaintiffs, because "what was eventually filed is very different than what was initially discussed", said Maddock.

 The lawsuit named Vice President Mike Pence, Congress and the Electoral College among the defendants; however the Electoral College is not actually an entity, but a process.

 The request for injunction was denied on January 4, 2021, on the basis of lack of jurisdiction, lack of standing, and because Plaintiffs "have established no likelihood of success on the merits" since the request was based on a fundamental misreading of the law.
-Judge James E. Boasberg also stated that "at the conclusion of this litigation, the Court will determine whether to issue an order to show cause why this matter should not be referred to its Committee on Grievances for potential discipline of Plaintiffs’ counsel" due to their failure to duly notify or serve Defendants, despite reminders from the Court.
+Judge James E. Boasberg also stated that "at the conclusion of this litigation, the Court will determine whether to issue an order to show cause why this matter should not be referred to its Committee on Grievances for potential discipline of Plaintiffs' counsel" due to their failure to duly notify or serve Defendants, despite reminders from the Court.
 The lawsuit was withdrawn on January 7, 2021.

+Thompson v.
+Trump et al., Swalwell v.
+Trump et al., and Blassingame et al. v.
+Trump

+Judge Amit Mehta was assigned as the judge for all three suits, and he consolidated the oral arguments for them, holding arguments on January 10, 2022, to consider whether Trump and the other defendants were immune from liability.
+The defendants had requested immunity on the grounds of the First Amendment, and those who were elected officials also claimed immunity based on that status.
+On February 18, 2022, Mehta denied the motion to dismiss some of the claims, while granting the motion to dismiss other of the claims.
+Trump then appealed the cases to the District of Columbia Circuit Court of Appeals on July 27, 2022, claiming absolute immunity.
+The Court of Appeals ruled against him on December 1, 2023, allowing the civil suits to proceed.

+United States of America v.
+Donald J. Trump

+This is an ongoing federal criminal case regarding Donald Trump's alleged participation in attempts to overturn the 2020 U.S. presidential election, including his involvement in the January 6 Capitol attack.